-The District Engineer's final eligibility and effect determination will be based upon coordination with the SHPO and/or THPO, as appropriate and required, and with full consideration given to the proposed undertaking's potential direct and indirect effects on historic properties within the Corps-identified permit area.
+The District Engineer's final eligibility and effect determination will be based upon coordination with the SHPO and/or THPO, and the ACHP as appropriate and required, and with full consideration given to the proposed undertaking's potential direct and indirect effects on historic properties within the Corps-identified permit area(s).

 ENDANGERED SPECIES: The Corps has performed an initial review of the application, the U.S. Fish and Wildlife Service (USFWS) Information for Planning and Consultation (IPaC), National Marine Fisheries Service (NMFS) Section 7 Mapper, and the NMFS Critical Habitat Mapper to determine if any threatened, endangered, proposed, or candidate species, as well as the proposed and final designated critical habitat may occur in the vicinity of the proposed project.
 Based on this initial review, the Corps has made a preliminary determination that the proposed project may affect species and critical habitat listed below.
-No other ESA-listed species or critical habitat will be affected by the proposed action.
+No other Endangered Species Act (ESA) listed species, or critical habitat will be affected by the proposed action.